Puerto Rico Flag draped over building

 Las Salinas Salt Flats

 If you are active on Instagram and look up pictures of Puerto Rico, you will undoubtedly see tons of photos of the pink salt flats in Cabo Rojo.
 Las Salinas is a must-see eco attraction in Puerto Rico.
-The area has the highest number and most incredible diversity of birds in the Caribbean.
+The area boasts the highest number and the most incredible diversity of birds in the Caribbean.

-The day we visited, it was raining and cloudy, so the hypersaline lagoons weren’t as vibrant as the pictures I saw.
 The color of the salt flats varies with the amount of sunlight, water, salt, and organisms in the water (brine shrimp help contribute to the reddish color of the flats).
 Although the water wasn’t electric pink during our visit, it was still beautiful to see in person.
-The clouds and rain made the lagoons look like a scene out of a romantic comedy.

 A torrential downpour cut our visit to Las Salinas short and caused us to rearrange our original plans of visiting the Cabo Rojo Lighthouse and relaxing at La Playuela beach.